andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 ### You can apply the Distributive Law _in either direction_

 To add or remove parentheses.
-(The same applies to the _Associative and Commutative Laws_ too.){% sidenote 'sn-id-whaterever' "See [the previous post](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws) for the gory details on all three." %}
+(The same applies to the _Associative and Commutative Laws_ too.){% sidenote 'sn-id-whatever' "See [the previous post](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws) for the gory details on all three." %}

 ### You can bring in other proofs to simplify your current proof